yhomasti/vggt/evaluation/README.md

 - With Bundle Adjustment, you can expect a Mean AUC@30 between 90.5% and 92.5%

 > **Note:** For simplicity, this script did not optimize the inference speed, so timing results may differ from those reported in the paper.
 For example, when using ba, keypoint extractor models are re-initialized for each sequence rather than being loaded once.

-## Checklist

-The following features are planned for future releases:

-- [x] Camera pose estimation code on Co3D
-- [x] VGGT+BA (Bundle Adjustment) on Co3D
-- [ ] Evaluation on Re10K dataset
-- [ ] Evaluation on IMC dataset
-- [ ] Evaluation of multi-view depth estimation

----